 - Warns that a change that is about to be done could result in difficulties for the end-user.
 It will not prohibit you from publishing the building, but it is recommended to resolve the conflict directly after or prior to publishing.
 A conflict can only appear in an already existing building.

-An example of a conflict would be decreasing the capacity of a building/floor/area to a number lower than the shifts already booked on it.
-In this situation, the conflict will be that more shifts are booked than the capacity allows.
+An example of a conflict would be decreasing the capacity of a building/floor/area to a number lower than the number of bookings already booked on it.
+In this situation, the conflict will be that more bookings are created than the capacity allows.

-Conflicts were already 'part' of Mapiq.
+Conflicts are a 'part' of Mapiq.
 The example given above, is a great example of what many Administrators were not always aware of.
-The Conflicts now give the administrator a warning of how some actions will impact the employees.
+The Conflicts give the administrator a warning of how some actions will impact the employees.
 Always be mindful when publishing changes with conflicts.

 Review your building